The Patterson School

 The Patterson School was a private, non-profit, co-educational, non-denominational, multi-cultural boarding and day school for grades seven through twelve, and one year of post-secondary study, located in Lenoir, North Carolina.
 The school opened in 1909 under the auspices of Samuel L. Patterson, the school's namesake and the first elected agricultural commissioner for the state of North Carolina.

+Basketball program

-Patterson was most noted for its successful athletic program during the 2000s, particularly in men's basketball.
+Patterson was most noted for its successful basketball teams during the 2000s, producing many players who would go on to play professionally.
 Citing financial concerns, the school closed its doors in 2009, and the facility was leased to the Caldwell County Schools system in 2012.